-Best Bluetooth headphones for under $30
+Best wireless (mostly) earbuds for under $30

-Best Bluetooth headphones for under $50
+Best wireless headphones for under $30

-Best Bluetooth headphones for working out
+Best wireless earbuds for working out

-Best noise-canceling Bluetooth headphones
+Best noise-cancelling wireless headphones

-If your No. 1 demand from your Bluetooth headphones is that they shut out all the background sound, from voices to vehicles to everything in between, though, then the Plantronics BackBeat Pro 2 headphones should be your go-to choice.
+If your No. 1 demand from your Bluetooth headphones is that they shut out all the background sound, from voices to vehicles to everything in between, the Plantronics BackBeat Pro 2 headphones should be your go-to choice.
 Yeah, part of the way they block sound is thanks to their super large size, and no, they won’t win any fashion contests.
 But they also use Active Noise Canceling, which, coupled with their size and insulation, leaves you free to enjoy your chosen audio in a virtual cave of peace.
-Don’t just take my word — several smart reviewers have all ranked the BackBeat Pro 2 headphones as even better than the largely uncontested “best” noise-canceling headphones (cough, Bose).
+Don’t just take my word for it.
+Several smart reviewers have all ranked the BackBeat Pro 2 headphones as even better than the largely uncontested “best” noise-canceling headphones (cough, Bose).

-Best Bluetooth headphones for media
+Best wireless headphones for movies or gaming

 A great pair of media headphones has to make you feel totally immersed in the environment of the movie you’re watching or the game you’re playing.
 The Trond TD-BH01 headphones do that mostly because they, you know, create great audio quality.
 But almost as important, these low-lag headphones mean there’s no perceptible delay between the visuals and the audio of your movie, show, or game.
 Which is important because nothing breaks down that fourth wall like someone’s lips and words not lining up.
 Also, you can use these headphones with a Bluetooth connection or hardwired, so when you’re gaming or watching TV at home, no need to worry about battery life.
 And speaking of life, you haven’t lived until immersed in the aural universe of old-school Nintendo Mario being piped to your ears via Trond TD-BH01 headphones.

-Best Bluetooth headphones for kids
+Best wireless headphones for kids